Member Eligibility Criteria

 Additionally, we acknowledge the need to adjust pricing for membership dues in different countries in order to aid in local affordability of our programs and membership.
 Similar to the pricing of certification exams, membership dues are based on a graduated scale using the Human Development Index as published by the United Nations Development Program.
 More about UN HDI can be found here:

-As a result of combining these two factors, membership dues are:
+As a result of combining these two factors, annual membership dues are:

 - Members residing in Very High HDI Countries: $75 USD/ (EU, JPY, BRL and other currencies coming)